 - Stipend: A living expense stipend of $5,000 for undergraduate and graduate students.

-- Travel Expenses: Airfare/car mileage expenses associated with traveling between home, orientation and closing meetings in Atlanta, and the summer placement site (assistance also provided by SEF in making travel arrangements).
+- Travel Expenses: Airfare/mileage expenses for travel between home, SELI orientation and closing meetings in Atlanta, and the summer placement site (assistance also provided by SEF in making travel arrangements).

 - Training: Fellows will participate in a three-day orientation, during which they learn about research in the field, the importance of educational equity, strategies for making change, and interact with SELI alumni and SEF staff. *Attendance in full is required

 - Opportunities to Share and Reflect on the Experience: During the SELI closing meeting, fellows come together to share lessons learned, reflect, and brainstorm on how to continue making change as part of a network of emerging leaders in the sector. *Attendance in full is required